Sociology has been added to My Courses

 Progression

-The A-level in Sociology provides a sound basis for students who wish to proceed to Higher Education as well as being a useful background for careers in nursing, social work, health care, education, public relations, the media, personnel, police, law and the leisure industry.
+The full A-level in Sociology provides a sound basis for students who wish to proceed to higher education as well as being a useful background for careers in nursing, social work, health care, education, public relations, the media, personnel, police, law and the leisure industry.
 Sociology combines well with most other subjects.

 Where can this course lead?